 |Colorado Grant Watch||Colorado Grant Watch is a clearinghouse for thousands of grants for nonprofits||Ongoing|

-In partnership with communities, The Trust plans to fund a range of innovative, local solutions that advance health equity.
-Such initiatives could focus on anything that can impact the health of a community, including education.
+The Trust plans funds a range of innovative, local solutions that advance health equity.
+Initiatives can focus on anything that can impact the health of a community including education.